ingramali/gdracul-1/README.md

 GDracul is a tool that returns dorks from https://www.exploit-db.com/google-hacking-database, and you can search terms in the search box to filter the dorks.

-<b>It's created for Windows, but you can run it on Linux too running the install.sh script.</b>
+It's created for Windows, but you can run it on Linux too running the install.sh script.

 --------------------------------------------------------------------------------
 WINDOWS: